Science fiction Western: Television

 The Wild Wild West is a television series that ran on CBS for four seasons from September 17, 1965, to April 11, 1969.
 Developed at a time when the television Western was losing ground to the spy genre, this show was conceived by its creator, Michael Garrison, as "James Bond on horseback."
 Set during the administration of President Ulysses Grant (1869–1877), the series followed Secret Service agents James West (Robert Conrad) and Artemus Gordon (Ross Martin) as they solved crimes, protected the President, and foiled the plans of megalomaniacal villains to take over part or all of the United States.
 The show featured a number of fantasy elements, such as the technologically advanced devices used by the agents and their adversaries.

-Westworld (2016) is a HBO series based on a novel of the same name made in 1973 written by Michael Chrichton.
-Story consist of a corporation creating a Park in which they develop nearly perfectly human androids to populate the setting.
+Westworld (2016) is a HBO series based on a film of the same name made in 1973 written by Michael Crichton.
+The story centers on a futuristic Western-themed resort populated by highly realistic androids who believe it is real.

 The Gunfighters (1966) is a four episode Doctor Who serial set in and around the town of Tombstone, Arizona, in the Wild West.
 In the serial, the First Doctor (William Hartnell) and his travelling companions Steven Taylor (Peter Purves) and Dodo Chaplet (Jackie Lane) get themselves involved with the events leading up to the Gunfight at the O.K.
 Corral.

 Outlaws (1986) brought the concept of time travel into sci-fi Western television.

 The Adventures of Brisco County Jr. (1993) brought the science fiction Western into television mainstream.

 The Grimm Variations (2024), a Netflix anthology series retellings the fairy tales of the Brothers Grimm, uses a sci-fi Western setting for the episode "The Town Musicians of Bremen".

 Other media

 The role playing game Deadlands is an example of how the Western blurs genre boundaries.
 It uses the spaghetti Western as a game setting, and incorporates alternative history, horror, and the science fiction steampunk subgenre.

 The science fiction Western subgenre has been used in the video game industry as well, with titles such as Tin Star (1994, Super NES), Wild Guns (Ditto) and Wild Arms (1996, PlayStation).
 Darkwatch (2005, PlayStation, Xbox) is an example of the steampunk Western subgenre.

+The Nerf line of toys, 'Zombie Strike', falls under this category.